cakephp/docs/en/appendices/2-4-migration-guide.rst

   Japanese hosts that allow non-compliant addresses to be used.
 - :php:meth:`CakeEmail::attachments()` now allows you to provide the file contents directly using the ``data`` key.
+- Configuration data is now correctly merged with transport classes.

 HttpSocket
 ----------